 Black Bear Burritos Evansdale’s “Adobo Flash Player” Tacos start on double-layered white corn tortillas.
 They are stacked on arcadian greens, citrus-braised pork shoulder with caramelized onions and grilled fresh jalapenos, smoked gouda cheese, pickled red onions, and carrots pickled with ramp vinegar.
 All topped off with a charred mango adobo sauce and served with tortilla chips.

 Iron Horse Tavern, also in Downtown Morgantown, has multiple menu items including ramps.
-The Spring Wings are the Iron House whole wing — baked, char-grilled and fried — with house-made garlic parmesan and ramp sauce.
+The Spring Wings are a whole wing — baked, char-grilled or fried — with house-made garlic parmesan and ramp sauce.
 The Ramp Burger comes with pimento cheese, bacon jam, and fresh ramp tops in between two slices of texas toast.